ludesdeveloper/terraform_ansible_kubernetes_aws_cloud_provider/README.md

 ## **How to Use All of These?**

 I create all Terraform, Ansible, and also Scripts, to help you generate cluster easily.
-I tried this on ubuntu 18.04, if you have different environment please check install-dependency.sh script and update it
+I try to run these scripts on ubuntu 18.04, if you have different environment please check install-dependency.sh script and update it

 1. Clone it first
 ```